AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ### Support for shared catalog

-If a seller account shares a catalog that contains the courses,&nbsp;and the courses contain the modules, audio or video with the subtitles,&nbsp;the courses must behave the same in the purchaser account.
+If a seller account shares a catalog that contains the courses, and the courses contain the modules, audio or video with the subtitles, the courses must behave the same in the purchaser account.

 Module propagation should work correctly from Seller to Purchaser account.
-This may include – edit/delete/addition of the&nbsp;vtt&nbsp;file in the module.
+This may include - edit/delete/addition of the vtt file in the module.

 Once you have uploaded the content, you can see a notification by clicking the Bell icon on top-right hand corner of the page.
 Each time you modify a content and re-upload it, you get a notification.
 If you make the changes, only you get the notification, not other authors.